ask/carrot/README.rst

     * Routing keys

-        Every message has a routing key, which is words separated by dots.
+        Every message has a routing key.
 The interpretation of the routing key depends on the exchange_type.
-        There are four default exchange types defined by the AMQP standard, and vendors can define custom types (so see the vendor documentation, for details).
+There are four default exchange types defined by the AMQP standard, and vendors can define custom types (so see your vendors manual for details).

         These are the default exchange types defined by AMQP/0.8: